Advertisement

 She explains that he viewed employees as “playthings”, and multiple men and women who worked at Harrods at the time told BBC that he would walk the sales floors of the department stores and promote young female sales assistants to work in his office, with the intent to assault them.

 At the time of the documentary’s release, BBC had heard testimony from 20 victim-survivors who are ex-employees of Al Fayed.
-At the time of writing, more than 220 people have come forward with their own claims of sexual assault and rape.
+Shortly following the release, more than 220 people had come forward with their own claims of sexual assault and rape.

 Claims against the department store have also come to light, with survivors stating that his abuse was well-known to the store, which not only failed to investigate but actively tried to cover up his crimes.
 The store’s current owners have said they are “utterly appalled” by the allegations.